DanaAlesmael/FrontEnd-web-design/README.md

 # Dana's work:
-Tasks for summer training related to IoT
+Tasks for summer training related to IoT.

+In this section, you can find the HTML and CSS codes to control the FrontEnd part of the website. two fiels were uploaded in which they represented the main and sub pages in the website.

+Pictures to demostrate how the website looks like were added.